rafaelrpinto/health-db/README.md

 The raw data used as input is available on the Brazilian Government's [open data site](http://dados.gov.br/dataset/cnes_ativo).

-An example of api server that accesses this db can be found [here](https://github.com/rafaelrpinto/health-api).
+An api server that accesses this db can be found [here](https://github.com/rafaelrpinto/health-api).

-Still on initial stages, don't mind the mess.

 ## Bulding the database